-Although all the land and buildings in the existing conservation area are within the Broads Authority area, the document suggests extending the boundaries which would include a small area within Waveney District Council area to on the east side of Bridge Street as indicated on the map.
-The Broads Authority is responsible for all Planning related matters in the majority of the area, and Waveney District for the east side of Bridge Street.
+Although all the land and buildings in the existing conservation area are within the Broads Authority area, the document suggests extending the boundaries which would include a small area within Waveney District Council area to on the east side of Bridge Road as indicated on the map.
+The Broads Authority is responsible for all Planning related matters in the majority of the area, and Waveney District for the east side of Bridge Road.

 There are a range of policies which affect Conservation Areas both within the Broads Authority and Waveney District Council areas, originating from both national and local sources.
 The latest national documents in respect of historic buildings and conservation areas are The Government's Statement on the Historic Environment for England 2010.
 The National Planning Policy Framework published in March 2012, and Planning Practice Guidance for the NPPF 2014, published by the Department for Communities and Local Government.
-The Broads Authority and Waveney District Council endorse the contents of these documents and decisions made will reflect the various provisions contained in them.
+The Broads Authority and Waveney District Council consider the various provisions contained in them in plan making and decision making.

-Locally, in line with government policy, the Broads Authority and Waveney District Council are currently reviewing and revising local policies which will be published in the Local Plan (formerly the Local Development Framework (LDF)).-The Broads Authority has an adopted Core Strategy (2007) and Development Management Policies DPD (2011) and is progressing its Sites Specifics DPD.
-The Broads Authority has some saved Local Plan (2003 and 1997 respectively) Policies in place
+Locally, in line with government policy, the Broads Authority is currently reviewing and revising local policies which will be published in the Local Plan (formerly the Local Development Framework (LDF)).
+The Broads Authority has an adopted Core Strategy (2007) and Development Management Policies DPD (2011) and is progressing its Sites Specifics DPD.
+The Broads Authority has some saved Local Plan (2003 and 1997 respectively) Policies in place.

-To support these policies, the Broads Authority and Waveney District Council provide further advice in a series of leaflets, which are currently being reviewed and expanded as part of the Local Plan process.
+To support these policies, the Broads Authority provides further advice in a series of leaflets, which are currently being reviewed and expanded as part of the Local Plan process.
 A list of those currently available is attached in Appendix 5.